Frequently Asked Questions

 Q. If my water is disconnected due to nonpayment, do I have to come into the office to have it restored?

 A. Your payment may take up to 48 hours to post to your account if you use any of our automated services, smartbill or payment centers.
 If your account is pending a disconnection and you are close to the date of disconnection or the disconnection date has passed, you must contact a customer service representative by phone or in person. (during normal business hours) This is to insure payment is immediately posted to your account to avoid possible interruption of service.
-Customers using their personal bank’s bill pay service should verify the process of how payments are remitted.
-Payments are not always remitted electronically and may take several days to be received and posted to the customer’s water/sewer/garbage account.
+Customers using their personal bank’s bill pay service should verify the process of how and when payments are remitted.
+Payments are not always remitted electronically and may take several days to be received and posted to the customer’s water/sewer/garbage account; receiving a confirmation number does not confirm an immediate payment to the water company.

 Q. What do I need to do to use my Smartbill .pdf on an iOS device?